SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 :newTerm:`Initialization` is the process of preparing an instance of a class, structure, or enumeration for use.
-This process involves setting an initial value for each stored property on that instance, and performing any other setup or initialization that is required before the new instance is ready to for use.
+This process involves setting an initial value for each stored property on that instance and performing any other setup or initialization that is required before the new instance is ready to for use.